NowakArtur97/Your-Delivery/README.md

 ## Features

 - Producing messages on SNS topic
-- Consuming messages from an SQS queues
+- Consuming messages from SQS queues
 - Separating messages by type from an SNS topic to SQS queues
 - Automatic configuration of Docker and Docker Compose on EC2 instances
 - Running Docker images on an EC2 instances